 Hammond conducted a survey of 313 men for the anti-circumcision group NO-HARMM.
 The respondents were self-selected, and data was collected from self-reporting, which is considered a less reliable method for data collection than researcher examination.
 In analyzing Hammond's paper, the CDC found that the study "lacks a detailed description of its methodology or whether an attempt was made to obtain responses from a representative sample of circumcised men, or simply to men who are against circumcision."
 Hammond's results conflict with a 2015 Queen's University study that utilized standardized measures and was less susceptible to selection bias.

 Boyle cited Rhinehart, a psychologist who reported that several of his middle-age patients suffered PTSD and claimed that many of them remembered their own circumcision.
 Rhinehart failed to consider the possibility that the psychologist himself guided his patients to associate their problems with circumcision.
+Rhinehart compared a parent's circumcision decision to the decisions of concentration camp officers on which prisoners would live or die.
 The CDC noted that Boyle "focused on psychological effects of circumcision based on performing circumcision without anesthesia, which is not the standard of care recommended by the American Academy of Pediatrics."

 Current research into memory does not show that adults have the ability to recall traumatic events that occurred during the first six months of life.
 A 2013 Brain Connection article reported that "college students could recall events even if they were only 2 years old when the experiences occurred.
 Moving and a family member’s death seemed to emerge from the haze of amnesia around the more traditionally accepted age of 3.”
 However “there were no verifiable reports for recollection of events occurring before age 2.”

 Further research indicates that most early childhood memories are false memories.